tlpss/ESP-Thermostat/README.md

 # ESP-Thermostat
-A simple bang-bang + hysteresis thermostat with a minimal web interface for an ESP8266.

-This repo implements a standalone bang-bang thermostat for controlling room temperature with a central heating system.
+This repo implements a standalone bang-bang thermostat for controlling room temperature for a central heating system.
 The thermostat actuates a relais that operates the boiler.
-The thermostat has a minimal web interface for convenience.
+The thermostat has a minimal web interface for convenience and uses configurable hysteresis intervals to reduce the number of boiler triggers.

 ## Hardware